Meta

 AWQ

 Activation-aware Weight Quantization (AWQ) preserves a small percentage of weights that are important for LLM performance, reducing quantization loss.
-This allows models to run in 4-bit precision without experiencing performance degradation.
-Transformers support loading models quantized with the llm-awq and autoawq libraries.
-More details on how to load them with the Transformers library can be found in the HF guide.
+This allows models to run in 4-bit precision without experiencing significant model performance degradation.
+The HF Transformers library supports loading models quantized with the llm-awq and vLLM autoawq libraries.
+More details on how to load them with the HF Transformers library can be found in the HF guide.

 AutoGPTQ